83a High Street

 For more information on how to become a ‘Friend’, as well as organisational and overseas ‘Friendships’, please click here.

-The next edition (January 2014) of the PODS magazine Multiple Parts is now available for sale and can be ordered here.
+The latest edition (January 2014) of the PODS magazine Multiple Parts is available for sale and can be ordered here.
 Written for survivors by survivors, this resource is published three times a year in January, May and September and is now a full colour printed publication with a new design.
 It contains articles of interest to both survivors and professionals.

 Go to www.pods-